EDUCBA

 Overview of Excel Mortgage Calculator

 We have to repay these loans in monthly installments.
-This includes interest and a part of principle money over an agreed period of time.
-The part of principle payment slowly reduces the loan balance, finally to 0.
-In case extra principal payments are made, the remaining balance will reduce more quickly than the loan time period.
-The lender, usually Banks or other financial institutions, takes three elements and use them in a formula to calculate the monthly payment.
+This includes interest and a part of principal money over an agreed period of time.
+The part of principal payment slowly reduces the loan balance to 0.
+If extra principal payments are made, the remaining balance will reduce more quickly than the loan period.
+The lender, usually Banks or other financial institutions, takes three elements and uses them in a formula to calculate the monthly payment.

 These three key elements are: